WhisTLE: Deeply Supervised, Text-Only Domain Adaptation for Pretrained Speech Recognition Transformers

 We assess our WhisTLE approach following these steps: (1) fine-tuning Whisper on an in-domain dataset using the standard approach; (2) training our VAE on the same in-domain dataset; (3) training Whisper using text-only training on an out-of-domain dataset; then (4) testing Whisper on both the audio and text pairs of the out-of-domain dataset.
 As our baselines, we compare WhisTLE to training on TTS-generated data, as well as the use of shallow fusion at inference time.
 We also run experiments combining multiple adaptation approaches, as they are not mutually exclusive.

-For fine-tuning on in-domain datasets, we train Whisper for 100K steps with a batch size of 8.
+\parheader{Hyperparameters} For fine-tuning on in-domain datasets, we train Whisper for 100K steps with a batch size of 8.
 For fine-tuning with text-only training on out-of-domain datasets (e.g., WhisTLE and TTS adaptation), we train for 50K steps with a batch size of 8.
 During text-only training, for every step of text-only training, we also train on the in-domain dataset for two steps using the audio and text, in order to prevent the model from catastrophically forgetting in-domain data.